Darren-Zuo/Stochastic-Processes/README.md

 ## About

 course site: https://www.bilibili.com/video/BV1wj411k7Tj <br>
 if you understand Chinese, it would be a remiss if you didn't watch this lecture.
-It's not the usual mathematical derivation setting, but filled with many other stuffs, like finance, artificial intelligence and stuff.
+It's not the usual mathematical derivation setting, but filled with many other stuffs, like finance, artificial intelligence (diffusion MODEL) and stuff.

 ## Textbooks